 Haynie’s academic and advocacy work is often featured by the media, to include on the ABC Evening News, CBS News, CNBC, CNN, and Fox, and in print at outlets such as the New York Times, the Los Angeles Times, INC Magazine, the Wall Street Journal, Forbes, the Chronicle of Higher-Education, Fortune, and Entrepreneur Magazine.
 Dr. Haynie is also a frequent contributor of opinion editorials to major media outlets that have included the New York Times, The Hill, the New York Daily News, PolicyMic, the Philadelphia Inquirer, and the Wall Street Journal.

-Haynie completed his PhD in Entrepreneurship and Business Strategy at the University of Colorado at Boulder, and his MBA at the University of Oregon.
+Haynie earned a doctorate in Entrepreneurship and Business Strategy at the University of Colorado at Boulder, and his MBA at the University of Oregon.
 Before beginning his academic career at Syracuse University, he served for 14 years as an officer in the United States Air Force.